Home Chemistry Element Metals

 Electrical Conductivity

-The electrical conductivity of a metal depends not on the number of electrons it has but on the number for which vacant levels in an energy band are available.
-The conduction of electricity or flow of electric current in metal occurs due to the flow of free electrons present in the metal.
-Semiconductors and nonmetals are relatively poor conductors because they have a very small energy gap between the filled band and the vacant band.
+The electrical conductivity of a metal depends not on the number of electrons it has but on the number of vacant levels in an energy band that are available.
+The conduction of electricity or the flow of electric current in metal occurs due to the flow of free electrons present in the metal.

-The transition elements copper, silver, and gold have a d10 s1 electronic configuration.
-In the metallic state, they all have a filled d energy band but only a half-filled s band.
+The transition elements copper, silver, and gold consist of an nd10 ns1 electronic configuration.
+They all contain a filled d energy band but only a half-filled s band.
 Therefore, vacant sites in the s band are available for electronic movement.

 The delocalized electrons in metals are highly mobile.
 Therefore, they are easily able to pass on heat-induced vibrational energy.